Julian, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 7.9 sqmi, all land.

 Soils in and around Julian are mostly dark brown, slightly to moderately acidic sandy loams which are well drained and of variable stoniness.
 Less stony areas, which underlie most of the townsite, are in the Holland series.
 The hills around town have rocky soils of the Crouch series.
 Somewhat poorly drained alluvial loam occurs along Coleman Creek.

 Climate

 Julian experiences more extreme temperatures and greater precipitation than much of southern California.
 It also receives snow annually, which accumulates the most in February and March.
 This attracts people from San Diego and other coastal cities, where snow is a once-in-a-lifetime event.
 As is typical in southern California, the summer has the driest months, but with a number of monsoonal storms from the southeast.
 Average yearly snowfall from 1991 to 2020 has been 6.4 in.

+According to the Koppen climate classification system, Julian experiences a hot summer Mediterranean climate (Csa).

 Demographics

+Julian was first listed as a census designated place in the 1980 U.S. census.

+2020

+Between 2020 and 2021 the population of Julian grew from 1,318 to 1,332, a 1.06% increase and its median household income grew from $71,480 to $74,121, a 3.69% increase.

+The five largest ethnic groups in Julian, CA are White (Non-Hispanic) (81.6%), Two+ (Hispanic) (12.9%), Two+ (Non-Hispanic) (3.15%), White (Hispanic) (2.33%), and Black or African American (Non-Hispanic) (0%), and 98.9% of the residents in Julian, CA are U.S. citizens.

+In 2021, the median property value was $478,300, and the homeownership rate was 92.2%.